YuriMarch/YuriMarch/README.md

 - 🔥 Junior Web Developer developing my first projects with [Lets Code](https://letscode.com.br/)

-- 🔭 I'm currently working on [Tophatter](https://tophatter.com/) as Customer Support Specialist
+- 🔭 I'm currently working on [Tophatter](https://tophatter.com/) as Customer Support Specialist and switching career to be a Developer

 - 💬 I'm looking forward to collaborate on Java, JavaScript, HTML & CSS Projects